d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 x.shape
 ```

-If we just want to know the total number of elements in an `ndarray`,
+If we just want to know the total number of elements in a tensor,
 i.e., the product of all of the shape elements,
-we can inspect its `size` property.
+we use `size`.
 Because we are dealing with a vector here,
 the single element of its `shape` is identical to its `size`.